speechLabBcCuny/EDANSA-2019/README.md

 Configs file is in runs/augment/runconfigs.py, you can change the parameters there.

 ## Citation
+If you use the code from this repository or the dataset, you are kindly asked to cite the paper for which the information will be provided here upon publication in November 2022.

 ```
 @inproceedings{Coban2022,
     author = "Çoban, Enis Berk and Perra, Megan and Pir, Dara and Mandel, Michael I",